sean7512/RestEssentials/README.md

     > It should appear nested underneath your application's blue project icon.
 Whether it is above or below all the other Xcode groups does not matter.

 - Select the `RestEssentials.xcodeproj` in the Project Navigator and verify the deployment target matches that of your application target.
-- Next, select your application project in the Project Navigator (blue project icon) to navigate to the target configuration window and select the application target under the "Targets" heading in the sidebar.

 - And that's it!